matter-labs/zksync-docs/content/00.build/05.zksync-101/_erc20_tutorial/_remix_erc20_tutorial.md

 - `RECEIVER_WALLET`: address of a different account that will receive new tokens.
 - `TOKEN_AMOUNT`: the amount of tokens we’ll send to the account.

-With the `interact.ts` file open in the editor, click on the “▶️” button to run the script and see the output in the terminal.
+With the `mint-token.ts` file open in the editor, click on the “▶️” button to run the script and see the output in the terminal.

 ![ERC20 interact script in Remix](/images/101-erc20/remix-erc20-interact.png)